ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 create a parameter to pass to the S3 `getSignedUrl` function.
 This function returns a signed URL for any object when we provide the object’s bucket name and key.
-In the callback function, we save each URL in an array, and pass it to the HTTP server response method `res.render` as the value to a property named `imageUrls`.
+In the callback function, we save each URL in an array, and pass it to the HTTP Server response method `res.render` as the value to a property named `imageUrls`.

 ```javascript